npeirson/arXiv-R/README.md

 - Check last update
 - Sharing
 - Make articles accessible
-- Store and ope PDFs
+- Store and open PDFs
-- Settings activityn.
+- Settings activity.
 This should be an activity.
 - Finish designing custom search dialog
 - Bookmarks
 - Sort your backstacks out, yo.